Inbound AI For Urgent Care Calls

 Planning model only.
-Replace with real call logs, abandoned-call rate, visit-intent mix, payer mix, service mix, staffing coverage, online booking rate, and actual net revenue per visit.
+Replace with real call logs, abandoned-call rate, access-call mix, testing and injury share, result and note volume, payer mix, service mix, staffing coverage, online booking rate, and actual net revenue per visit.

 The business case for urgent care clinics

-For urgent care clinics, ROI is recovered visit demand: illness, injury, testing, school and sports forms, occupational medicine, worker injury, payment, insurance, and location questions that decide where the patient goes next.
+For urgent care clinics, ROI is recovered visit and staff-ready demand: access, wait-time, testing, injury, forms, occupational medicine, results, notes, insurance, and location questions that decide whether the patient chooses this clinic or keeps searching.

-- Visit-intent share after filtering status checks and unsupported symptoms
+- Visit-ready, online-check-in, or staff-callback share after filtering records, billing disputes, and unsupported symptoms

 - Average net revenue per visit, including testing and imaging mix

-- Catch more same-day illness, injury, testing, and form calls during peak hours.
+- Catch more same-day illness, injury, testing, form, note, and callback calls during peak hours and after closing.

-- Answer hours, wait-time, insurance, location, and what-to-bring questions immediately.
+- Answer hours, wait-time, online check-in, insurance, location, and what-to-bring questions immediately.

-- Collect employer, authorization, form, insurance, and visit-type details before callback.
+- Collect employer, authorization, form, insurance, visit-type, document deadline, and callback details before staff follow up.

 What missed calls actually look like for urgent care clinics